 The most preferred answer is the lifestyle where one is independent and does not need to bind to the time limits.
 The percentage of this response out of total respondents is 35%.
-This answer is logical as one of the major difference and motivational factor for people to become an entrepreneur is to be independent as there are no hard and fast rules for working unlike a job.
+This answer is logical as one of the major differences and motivational factor for people to become an entrepreneur is to be independent as there are no hard and fast rules for working unlike a job.
 Further, in this time and age of technology, time bound job is the most difficult job given it makes you sacrifice on so many other opportunities, events, and desires.
 The second most chosen option provides amazing stats where 34.3% of people chose the option that one becomes an entrepreneurship to give back to the country.
 As an entrepreneur, one not only generates business and participate in the boosting of the economy of the country but also helps in creating employment by opening new ventures and expansion, thus taking burden away from the government and serving the country in real manner.
 Rest of the answers has mixed percentages.
+The results from this category are in line to the work of Marcketti et al., (2009) who emphasized that entrepreneurship and in particular the lifestyle entrepreneurship increases the chances of better quality of life.
+Thus any passion of the entrepreneur if matches with the category of business he/she is doing may add in the success of the business as well as providing better quality of life.